mbierman/Firewalla-NextDNS-CLI-install/README.md

 **Standard disclaimer:** I can not be responsible for any issues that may result.
 Nothing in the script should in any way, affect firewalla as a router or comprimise security.
 Happy to answer questions though if I can. :)

 # Monitoring
-You can use the following to run a test to make sure nextDNS is running and alert you if it is not.
-Note the script requires IFTTT to send the notifiction. see nextdnsdata.txt
+You can use the following to run a test to make sure nextDNS is running and log to `/data/logs/nextdns.log` any errors.

+If you want to run the monitor automatically, you can add the following line to `/home/pi/.firewalla/config/user_crontab` and restart Firealla.
+From then on, every 5 minutes the test will check to see if nextDNS is running on Fireawlla.

 ```
 */5 * * * * /data/nextdnstest.sh
 ```

+You can also send a notification via IFTT.
+This requires IFTTT to send the notifiction.
+Edit `/data/nextdnsdata.txt` to include your IFTTT API Key.

 # Uninstalling